Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 After the war the industry was nationalised and oil production slowly recovered reaching its absolute peak at just over 300,000 bbls per day in 1976 (including NGLs), from around 200 fields.
 Meanwhile gas production had also steadily increased to peak at around 38 bcm in 1983.

-The first offshore well in the Black Sea was Ovidiu East-1, drilled by a jackup in 84m of water in 1976.
+After exploration began in 1969 the first offshore well in the Black Sea was Ovidiu East-1, drilled by a jackup in 84m of water in 1976.
 A discovery was made in 1980 and offshore oil production began in 1987 from the Lebada field.
 However, output from the Black Sea has never achieved more than 30,000 bbls per day.

 Rapidly declining production through the late 1980s and 1990s and political reorganisation led to the establishment of the National Agency for Mineral Resources (NAMR) in 1995 and a new Petroleum Law.
 A National Oil Company (Petrom) was set up in 1997 but this was absorbed into the Austrian OMV Group in 2004.